HNorderhus/HackyourCAD/README.md

 # How-to

 * To play the Checkers game, first download the .FCStd file and the Python files from the src folder.
-* Open the .FCStd file and copy the Python scripts to your local Freecad's scripting folder, this should be a hidden Folder under User/AppData/Roaming/FreeCAD/Macro.
+* Open the .FCStd file and copy the Python scripts to your local Freecad's scripting folder, this should be a hidden folder under User/AppData/Roaming/FreeCAD/Macro.
 * Copy the Python files into the folder, making sure that no other Python scripts with the same name exist that directory.
 * In FreeCAD, open the Makros window and select the main.py script.
 Click edit, the Python script will open in a new tab.
 Make sure that under View -> Panels you have selected both Report View and Python Console.
-* Now, click the Play button on top of the taskbar while in the main.py-tab.
+* Now, click the Run button on top of the taskbar while in the main.py-tab.
 * Switch to the checkers.FCStd-tab, the game is now running.
 The Report View will tell you about the necessary input in the Python console.
 * !!
 In the beginning you need to select whether you want to play against a human adversary or against the computer.
 If you select "2", the computer, then you will need to select the difficulty in the next step, as instructed in the Report View.
-Make sure to manually delete the 2 from the console since no need input prompt will be generated and make sure to spell the difficulty setting correctly. !!
+Make sure to manually delete the 2 from the console since no new input prompt will be generated and make sure to spell the difficulty setting correctly.
+Please note also that on the highest difficulty the computer will take 2 to 3 seconds before responding with their next moves !!
-*
+* You always start as white.
+Select a piece by mouseclicking and confirm your selection by pressing the "S" key on your keyboard.
+If the selected piece should have legal moves available then those fields will be highlighted in green.
+Select one of the available options again by a single left mouseclick and confirm the selection by hitting the "S" key again.
+The computer will respond accordingly or your opponent needs to take control of the mouse and keyboard for their move.
+* When the game ends, the winner will be printed to the console.
+If you wanna start the next game, simply switch back to the main.py-tab and hit the Run button again
+* Should there be any questions about the basic rules of Checkers please refer to this short explanatory video: https://www.youtube.com/watch?v=ScKIdStgAfU&t=1s